Support a during COVID-19 outbreak

-It is our priority to supply personal protective equipment (PPE) from the National Medical Stockpile to aged care services that are most in need.
+The Commonwealth can support aged care services in the supply of personal protective equipment (PPE) from the National Medical Stockpile to aged care services that are most in need.

 The National Medical Stockpile is not a general supply line for PPE.
 It is for emergency purposes.
 Aged care providers should use their own supply of PPE first and only request extra supply when needed.